All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Your state board of pharmacy.
 Some state boards issue their own recall notifications, particularly for compounded medications recalled by pharmacies within their jurisdiction.
 Check your state board's website for alert sign-up options.

 Your pharmacy and provider.
 The most direct notification channel is your pharmacy and provider.
 Legitimate pharmacies contact affected patients directly when a recall is issued.
-If you use FormBlends, you will be notified through the platform if any medication you received is recalled.
+If you use FormBlends, you'll be notified through the platform if any medication you received is recalled.

 News and health publications.
 Major GLP-1 medication recalls are typically covered by health news outlets.
-However, do not rely on news coverage as your primary source.
+But don't rely on news coverage as your primary source.
 News may not include the specific lot numbers and details you need to determine if your medication is affected.

-Recalls related to are less common than brand-name recalls in terms of media coverage, but they can be equally important for patient safety.
+Recalls related to are less common than brand-name recalls for media coverage, but they can be equally important for patient safety.

 Preventing Problems Before They Start

-While you cannot prevent a recall from happening, you can take steps to minimize the impact on your treatment.
+While you can't prevent a recall from happening, you can take steps to minimize the impact on your treatment.

 Choose a pharmacy with strong quality controls.
 Pharmacies that perform batch testing, maintain USP 797 compliance, and use pharmaceutical-grade ingredients are less likely to produce batches that need to be recalled.
 Quality prevention is always better than quality correction.